The BPgWSP test: a Bayesian Weibull Shape Parameter signal detection test for adverse drug reactions

-Based on the posterior distribution of $\mathcal{N}$, the HDI+ROPE test \citep{kruschke2015, kruschke2018} applied to each shape parameter and combination of all single shape parameter test results provide two possible outcomes: either we lean towards the null-hypothesis of constant hazard or the alternative hypothesis of a non-constant hazard.
-The test setup depends on \begin{itemize} \item the region of practical equivalence (ROPE) to the null value, in our case one, typically defined as an interval around the null value and \item a credibility interval (CI) based on posterior distribution parameters in $\mathcal{N}$, here either a highest density interval (HDI) as proposed by \citet{kruschke2015} or an equal tailed interval (ETI).
+Based on the posterior distribution of $\mathcal{N}$, the HDI+ROPE test \citep{kruschke2015, kruschke2018} is applied to each shape parameter and combined, leading to two possible outcomes: either we lean towards the null-hypothesis of constant hazard or the alternative hypothesis of a non-constant hazard.
+The test setup depends on \begin{itemize} \item the region of practical equivalence (ROPE) to the null value (in our case, one), typically defined as an interval around the null value and \item a credibility interval (CI) based on posterior distribution parameters in $\mathcal{N}$, here either a highest density interval (HDI) as proposed by Kruschke\cite{kruschke2015} or an equal-tailed interval (ETI).
 See sec. \ref{sec:tuningpars} for the formal definition of the ETI and HDI. \end{itemize}

-In our setting, the HDI+ROPE test is applied to each parameter $\nu \in \mathcal{N}$ and provides one of the following interim results (compare to Figure \ref{fig:HDI+ROPE_outcomes}): \begin{itemize} \item If the CI lies completely within the ROPE, then the single parameter null-hypothesis is accepted, \item if ROPE and CI do not intersect at all, then the single parameter null-hypothesis is rejected, \item if ROPE and CI partly overlap, then no decision is made (undecided). \end{itemize} Given the single parameter test outputs, the combined test result is concluded according to a combination rule, for instance the condition directly implied by Equation \ref{eq:null_hypothesis}: \begin{itemize} \item If the HDI+ROPE accepts the null-hypothesis for all parameters in $\mathcal{N}$, then accept the null-hypothesis of constant hazard. \item Else, reject the null-hypothesis of constant hazard and raise a signal. \end{itemize}
+In our setting, the HDI+ROPE test is applied to each parameter $\nu \in \mathcal{N}$ and provides one of the following interim results: \begin{itemize} \item If the CI lies completely within the ROPE, then the single parameter null-hypothesis is accepted (Figure \ref{fig:HDI+ROPE_outcomes}b-c), \item if ROPE and CI do not intersect at all, then the single parameter null-hypothesis is rejected (Figure \ref{fig:HDI+ROPE_outcomes}a), \item if ROPE and CI partly overlap, no decision is made (Figure \ref{fig:HDI+ROPE_outcomes}d-f). \end{itemize} Given the single parameter test outputs, the combined test result is concluded according to a combination rule, for instance, the condition implied by Equation \ref{eq:null_hypothesis}: \begin{itemize} \item If the HDI+ROPE accepts the null-hypothesis for all parameters in $\mathcal{N}$, then accept the null-hypothesis of constant hazard. \item Else, reject the null-hypothesis of constant hazard and raise a signal. \end{itemize}

-To complete the test development, we need to make decisions about the distributional choice for the prior, the position and width of the ROPE and the CI of the BPgWSP test and the combination rule.
-This will be done in the following section.
+To complete the test development, we need to make decisions about the prior distributional choice, the position and width of the ROPE and the CI of the BPgWSP test and the combination rule.